informalsystems/hermes-sdk/README.md

 The main difference is that CGP offers polymorphism at _compile time_, with no dynamic dispatch involved at runtime.
-With the use of associated types, CGP also allows strongly-typed relations to be established between different types, thus achieving type safety without any use of upcast or downcast operations.
+With the use of associated types, CGP also allows strongly-typed relations to be established between different types, thus achieving type safety without any use of upcast or downcast operation.

 In Hermes SDK, we make use of the [`cgp`](https://github.com/contextgeneric/cgp) crate to define context-generic components.
 To learn more about CGP, readers are